amirmat98/ARP_Drone_First_Assignment/README.md

 After submission, public your work on GITHUB.

 # Assignment 1
-This assignment represents the first part of the project for Advanced and Robot Programming course on UniGe in the winter semester 2023/2024.
+TThis assignment constitutes the initial segment of the project for the Advanced and Robot Programming course at UniGe during the winter semester of 2023/2024.

-The project have been done by AMIRMAHDI MATIN 5888447
+The project was completed by AMIRMAHDI MATIN with the student ID 5884715.

 ## Installation & Usage
-For project's configuration we have used `Makefile`.
+We utilized the `Makefile` for configuring the project.

-To build executables simply hit:
+To build executables, simply use the following command:

 ```
 make
 ```